-The Food Cart Fest has plenty of delicious, locally prepared food and fun activities for everyone.
+The Food Cart Fest has plenty of delicious, locally and internationally prepared food just like those sold in Laura’s Lean Store and fun activities for the whole family.
 This year, it will run for 11 consecutive Sundays until September 6.
 My tip is to arrive early as a lot of delicious items sell out!

 Food Cart Fest Admission Information

 Admission is $2.50